 Obstructive sleep apnea occurs when the muscles in the back of your throat relax, causing your airway to narrow.
 That makes it harder to breathe, resulting in lower levels of oxygen in your blood.

-What’s more, each wake-up is super short.
-So short, in fact, that you don’t even notice them, and might still think you’re getting a full night’s rest.
+What’s more, each wake-up event may be super short, so much so that you don’t even notice them, and might still think you’re getting a full night’s rest.
 But in fact, your sleep is highly disrupted, and you end up feeling tired the next day.

 So how do you end up with sleep apnea, anyway?
 There are a number of factors that can increase your risk: